Beds, LU7 1AR

 Trainer: Dr John HendersonProgramme Director: Dr Tom Davis

-Bassett Road Surgery is based in Leighton Buzzard, a pleasant market town in South Bedfordshire on the Grand Union Canal with a population of 53,000.
-We are one of 3 practices in the town, and have a list size of 14,250 patients, dispensing to about 15% of our patients.
-The practice comprises 7 Partners and 2 Salaried GPs working from purpose-built premises which have recently been extended and refurbished.
-We also have a Practice Matron, Complex Needs Matron (who works with our more vulnerable patients) and Clinical Pharmacist as well as a full complement of practice nurses, HCAs and phlebotomy staff.
+Bassett Road Surgery is a well-established training practice in Leighton Buzzard, a pleasant market town of 53,000 on the Grand Union Canal in South Bedfordshire.
+We are one of three practices in the town, and have a growing list size of 17,500 and dispense to about 10% of our patients.
+The practice comprises seven partners and four salaried GPs working from purpose-built premises which have recently been extended and refurbished.
+We have minor illness nurses and complex needs matrons who work with our more vulnerable patients.
+In addition we have two clinical pharmacists and a full complement of practice nurses, HCAs, dispensers and phlebotomy staff.

-We offer both routine appointments and same day access to GP and Practice Matron appointments and extended hours one day a week to improve access for our working population and commuters.
+We offer both pre-booked appointments and same day access for our patients.
+We offer extended hours appointments one day a week for our working population and commuters.
 The partners and Salaried GPs maintain a wide range of interests, which add an extra dimension to the learning experience.
-These include sessions in dermatology, ophthalmology, palliative care and working with vulnerable communities including our local homeless population.
+These include dermatology, ophthalmology, minor surgery, palliative care and services for our homeless and more vulnerable population groups.
+We also run the special allocations service for both Bedfordshire and Buckinghamshire.
+This service looks after patients who have exhibited aggressive, abusive or violent behaviour and have been removed from their usual practice list.